RainEggplant/express-mongoose-template/README.md

 #### Run in _production_ mode:

-Compiles the application and starts it in production production mode.
+Compiles the application and starts it in production mode

 ```shell
 yarn compile